dtcenter/METdataio/docs/Users_Guide/load_data.rst

 Background
 **********

-The METdbLoad module provides support for inserting MET output data into the database.
+The METdbLoad module provides support for inserting MET output data into a relational database (mysql, mariadb, or aurora).

-Before using the METdbLoad module, the database must exist and have the proper permissions (i.e. grant privileges to insert, delete, update, and index).
-A schema file, *mv_mysql.sql* is available in the METdataio/METdbLoad/sql/ directory for importing into the database.
+Before using the METdbLoad module, the database **must** exist and have the proper permissions (i.e. grant privileges to insert, delete, update, and index).
+Next, use *mv_mysql.sql* and the mysql command line client (https://dev.mysql.com/doc/refman/en/mysql.html) to create the tables corresponding to the MET line types.
+The *mv_mysql.sql* file is located in the METdataio/METdbLoad/sql/ directory.

 The METdbLoad script *met_db_load.py* performs the loading of data based on settings in an XML specification file.
+The XML specification file contains database connection information, the location of data to be loaded, and other settings relevant to the type of data that is being loaded.

 In the METdataio/METdbLoad/sql/scripts directory, there are two configuration files: